-The Group is a mono-line insurer that underwrites workers compensation policies for the hospitality industry in NSW.
-The insurance contracts written by the Company all have similar risks and are managed together and hence it's been determined that there is a single portfolio of insurance contracts for the Group.
+The Group is a mono-line insurer that underwrites workers compensation policies in NSW in specific industries under two specialised insurer licenses.
+The insurance contracts written by the Group all have similar risks and are managed together and hence it has been determined that there is a single portfolio of insurance contracts for the Group.

-Measurement overview
+Measurement Models